Pedestrian dead following crash in Jefferson Parish

 They said an initial investigation shows 65-year-old Paul Dominy Jr. was standing or walking in the westbound lanes of U.S.90B near Nine Mile Point Road while an unknown car was driving west.

-According to the LSP, the car then hit Dominy and drove away from the scene without stopping.
+According to the LSP, the car then hit Dominy and continued driving without stopping.

 Dominy suffered fatal injuries and was pronounced dead at the scene.